-Phosphatidylserine is a fat-soluble phospholipid that occurs endogenously in humans.
-It is the most abundant phospholipid in the human brain and is important in many neuronal membrane functions.
+Phosphatidylserine is a fat-soluble phospholipid.
+It occurs naturally in humans.
+It’s the most abundant phospholipid in the human brain.
+It’s needed for many neuronal membrane functions.
 Most of the body's phosphatidylserine comes of dietary sources.

-Serine is a natural moisturizing agent and is included in many skin-care preparations.
+Serine is a natural moisturizer.
+It’s included in many skin-care preparations.

-Clinical studies have shown that phosphatidyl serine improves attention, arousal, verbal fluency, and memory in aging people with cognitive deterioration.
-The mechanism of action is unclear at this time.
+Studies show that phosphatidylserine improves attention, arousal, verbal fluency, and memory in seniors with cognitive issues.
+The mechanism of action is unclear.
 More research is needed in this area.

-There are no conditions that increase the nutritional requirements for serine.
+There are no conditions that increase how much serine you need.

-Women who are pregnant or breastfeeding should not use serine supplements.
+Women who are pregnant or breastfeeding shouldn’t use serine supplements.

 Your Family's Health